Georgi Gerov

 Meeting the Bar for Modern Regulatory Authorities

-The commitment, however, is worth it.
 The payoff is immense: more agile trials, robust data, and the accelerated delivery of safe and effective therapies to patients.

 1. Quality by Design (QbD) – Building Quality from the Start